K3NTAW/config-change-website/DEPLOYMENT.md

 ## XML Files Repository Setup

-1. Create a new repository named `xml-test-repo`
+1. Create a new repository (any name you prefer)
 2. Initialize with a README.md
+3. Copy the repository URL (e.g., `https://github.com/K3NTAW/your-repo-name.git`)
+4. Set the `XML_REPO_URL` environment variable to this URL
-3. The application will automatically push XML files to this repository
+5. The application will automatically push XML files to this repository

 ## How It Works